Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 Eligible costs are:

-- fees for one or more courses with the listed providers that is relevant to the governance of arts organisations.
-This means you can use your funding to support your participation in more than one course, and courses from more than one of the listed providers
+- fees for one or more courses with the listed providers that are relevant to the governance of arts organisations This means you can use your funding to support your participation in more than one course, and in courses from more than one of the listed providers

 - online and/or in-person training with the listed providers

-- ground transport expenses to attend your course in person.
-This fund does not support flights or accommodation.
+- reasonable ground transport expenses to attend your course in person where relevant.
+This fund does not cover flights or accommodation

 What you can’t apply for